MichaelSp/infra-eye/AUTH_SETUP.md

 ## Troubleshooting

 ### Login redirects in a loop
-- Check that `OAUTH_DISCOVERY_URL` is accessible
+- Check that `OAUTH_ISSUER_URL` is accessible
-- Verify the Client ID and Secret are correct
+- Verify client credentials are correct
 - Ensure the redirect URI is registered in your OIDC provider

 ### "Invalid credentials" error